MultiCraft/repixture/mods/rp_unicode_text/README.rst

-If you care about how many bytes are written to disk or sent over the network, it is likely that you will get “good enough” results using a DEFLATE-compressed TGA file instead of a PNG file if an image has few colors and regular features, like images that `unicode_text` renders.
+If you care about how many bytes are written to disk or sent over the network, it is likely that you will get “good enough” results using a DEFLATE-compressed TGA file instead of a PNG file if an image has few colors and regular features, like images that `rp_unicode_text` renders.

 To verify, generate a TGA image with a black and orange checkerboard: